 It's been a challenge for faithful Catholics in these last decades, maybe longer.
 The sexual abuse that has occurred is such an abhorrent episode in the Church's history that has brought such pain to the victims and their families, and has deeply wounded the Catholic faithful.
 Yet, as Catholics, we don't turn our back to Jesus because of Judas.
 Brothers and Sisters, be not afraid!
 A purely human institution would have fallen because, in our sinful humanity, no human institution could survive for these 2,000 years.
 All power in heaven and earth has been given to Him, and Jesus will be with his Church, always, through the end of the age (Mt 28:19-20) - thanks be to God!
 For more about what it means to be Catholic in this time in history, and for wit and wisdom from Fr.
 Donald H. Calloway, MIC, on the Bride of Christ, please click on the image.
-May you have a blessed Holy Week.
 Peace be with you!

 Raised the oldest of 9 children in a faithful Catholic family, Rose Sweet was swept up in her teens by the culture of the 1960s.
 The hurt she experienced from one bad relationship to another left her exhausted and in need of healing from the pain.
 It was her longing to find unconditional love that led her to an encounter with the fullness of the Christian faith; which ultimately led her to discover the fulfillment of her desires.
 We may not know what moves a fallen away Catholic, a former Atheist, or anyone to come home to faith in Jesus Christ, and to the fullness of the Christian faith in the church He founded - the Catholic Church.
 However, when our hearts are open to the touch of God's grace our lives can be transformed for all eternity.
 For more, click on the image to watch Rose's story, in her own words, here.
 Peace be with you!